DreamSpoon/material2python/README.md

 Custom Geometry Node Groups can also be saved, just view the custom Geometry Node Group and press the "Nodes 2 Python" button.

-Notes:
-- currently, the code to "create function" to run the code doesn't work with Geometry Node Groups - only material shaders.